Florence incident team member assisting Florence care professional

 Mohammed Alom

-Mohammed has been the deputy data protection officer and governance lead at Florence since 2018.
+Mohammed has been the deputy data protection officer and quality assurance lead at Florence since 2018.

 He oversees the incident management system, deals with adverse events correctly and effectively, and supports care professionals and healthcare organisations through investigations.
 He also works with external bodies like the NMC, police and safeguarding.